James Humphrys, "The Squire", of Glenstal

 [grave]

-she was the only grandparent Dick and Sighle knew,
+Margaret was the only grandparent Dick and Sighle knew.

 Sighle said her grandmother was an

-"extraordinary woman", very austere, her mind fixed on the next world,
+"extraordinary woman", very austere, religious, her mind fixed on the next world.

 had a harsh way, didn't care about making the house nice,